Medical expert of the article

 Pathogenesis

-The etiological mechanism of the development of Tholos Hunt syndrome has not been completely disclosed.
-The decisive importance is attributed to autoimmune reactions.
-Many scientists assume that viral and microbial infections, stressful situations, radiation only act as a provoking factor.
-There is no strong evidence of the relationship between the ingestion of pathogens and the development of Tholos Hunt syndrome.
-However, there are suspicions about the involvement of cytomegalovirus in the autoimmune process, which contributes to the formation of granulomas.
-[4]
+The etiological mechanism of the development of Tolosa Hunt syndrome has not been fully elucidated.
+The determining role is given to autoimmune reactions.
+Many scientists assume that viral and microbial infections, stressful situations, and radiation act only as a provoking factor.
+There is no strong evidence of the relationship between the entry of pathogenic microorganisms into the body and the development of Tolosa Hunt syndrome.
+However, there are suspicions about the involvement of cytomegalovirus in the autoimmune process, which contributes to the formation of granulomas. [ 4 ]

-The pathogenetic scheme is due to the appearance of a local granulomatous inflammatory process in the zone of the outer wall of the cavernous sinus, infraclinoid or supraclinoid part of the internal carotid artery, which leads to its narrowing.
-An important role is played by the disorder of the humoral and cellular immune defense.
-The humoral side of the syndrome is associated with the increased formation of antineutrophilic cytoplasmic antibodies that act against the enzymes proteinase-3, myeloperoxidase, and a specific membrane protein capable of binding endotoxins.
-Presumably, cytoplasmic antibodies stimulate the existing neutrophils, as a result of which they attack the target organs, in particular, the inflammatory process develops in the outer wall of the cavernous sinus.
+The pathogenetic scheme is caused by the appearance of a local granulomatous inflammatory process in the area of the outer wall of the cavernous sinus, infraclinoid or supraclinoid section of the internal carotid artery, which leads to its narrowing.
+An important role is also played by the disorder of humoral and cellular immune protection.
+The humoral side of the syndrome is associated with increased formation of antineutrophil cytoplasmic antibodies acting against the enzymes proteinase-3, myeloperoxidase and a specific membrane protein capable of binding endotoxins.
+Presumably, cytoplasmic antibodies stimulate existing neutrophils, as a result of which they attack the "target" organs; in particular, the inflammatory process develops in the outer wall of the cavernous sinus.

-Cellular changes also play a role in the development of Tholos Hunt syndrome.
-This is evidenced by the dominance of T-lymphocytes, macrophages and plasma cells in granulomas.
+Cellular changes also play a role in the development of Tolosa Hunt syndrome.
+This is demonstrated by the predominance of T-lymphocytes, macrophages and plasma cells in granulomas.

 There is information about highly active endothelial structures and anti-inflammatory cytokines, which indicates a tendency of the disease process to become chronic.